 When I was a kid, I first got into music by listening to some vinyl records at my grandma’s place.
 I even remember that one of the first I heard was “Yesterday” by The Beatles.

-Later on, CDs came and walkmans and then mobile phones so gramophones were a bit forgotten and vinyls were left on the dusty corners of shelves.
+Later on, CDs came, along with walkmans and then mobile phones, so gramophones were a bit forgotten, and vinyls were left on the dusty corners of shelves.

-At grandma’s, we have a stereo system that has a gramophone on top.
-I say “have” because it works even today so I go from time to time and take a listen of some old records.
-Also the new ones.
+At my grandma’s, we have a stereo system that has a gramophone on top.
+I say “have” because it works even today, so I go from time to time and listen to some old records—also the new ones.

 Also, Leila Records organizes many cultural events, and if they include music, everything is played on gramophones.
 It brings back childhood memories.

-What makes me happy is that records are slowly but surely coming back to the scene, where you have many new artists putting out their albums on vinyl.
+What makes me happy is that records are slowly but surely returning to the scene, where many new artists are putting out their albums on vinyl.
 As long as there’s vinyl, there will be places like Leila Records.
 And some things you shouldn’t change.